 Answer – A one time addition of 10 cubic yard of sand is allowed with a permit above the ordinary high watermark (OHW) of the lake.
 Below the OHW, the DNR has a special permit for sand addition.
 A note on beaches – if you don’t have one now, chances are that adding sand to a mucky area is not going to work.
 In addition, you could be destroying habitat that is valuable to fish and other aquatic life.
 You may also stimulate the growth of a whole new crop of vegetation.
 You are better off leaving it alone.

 Answer – Call!!!
 (218-547-7241).
 The ESD staff is always ready and willing to answer your questions and/or visit your site.
-We have many fact sheets on ordinance regulation and other valuable information on our website, but a call in the beginning can save a world of heartache later on.
+We have links to ordinance regulations and other valuable information on our website, but a call in the beginning can save a world of heartache later on.